 The Cleveland Metropolitan School District would like to thank the many individuals and organizations that have helped to shape and inform this Implementation Plan and those who have already committed to its implementation.

-Continue follow progress The Cleveland Plan to the of website, on our www.ClevelandMetroSchools.org.
-Thank for you support! your
+Continue to follow the progress of The Cleveland Plan on our website, www.ClevelandMetroSchools.org.
+Thank you for your support!

 APPENDIX A